dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 Once past the merge, you will usually enter a turning fight.
 You will bank your aircraft so that your lift vector intersects the enemy, and then pull the stick to turn.
 Your goal is to turn towards the enemy at the optimal rate, setting up a kill shot.
 If you pull too hard on the stick, you'll bleed too much speed and lose maneuverability.
 If you pull too softly, you won't turn fast enough to catch the enemy.

 To find your aircraft's optimal turn rate, use an Energy-Manueverability Diagram.
-A user named "Contact Light" computed and published E-M diagrams for many DCS aircraft in 2022; However, flight models have been changed and new aircraft added to the sim since then, so you should search for updated E-M diagrams for the current patch.
-Contact Light's diagrams include instructions on interpreting E-M diagrams, so they're still a good learning tool.
+A user named "Contact Light" computed and published E-M diagrams for many DCS aircraft in 2023.
 I have mirrored the diagrams PDF [here](docs/em.pdf).
 The key number is the _maximum sustained turn speed_.
 The exact number varies with altitude/pressure.
 You should memorize this number at several altitudes that you expect to fight at.

 For quick reference, here is a table of approximate Sustained Turn Speeds for some popular aircraft.
 These err on the slightly slow side to give beginners more margin of error, at the tradeoff of slighly suboptimal turn rate.

 Module|Speed
 -|-
-F-14B|330 kts
+F-14B†|330 kts
 F-15C|400 kts
 F-15E|350 kts
 F-16C|400 kts